Skip to main content

 Palatschinken

-Thin crepes filled with apricot jam, chocolate, or sweet quark cheese, rolled and dusted with powdered sugar.
-Can be savory with spinach or mushrooms.
-Versatile Austrian pancake variation.
+Thin crepes filled with apricot jam, chocolate, or sweet quark cheese, rolled up and dusted with powdered sugar.
+They also work savoury, with spinach or mushrooms.
+An Austrian pancake that bends to whatever you fill it with.

 vegetarianContains: WheatContains: DairyContains: Eggs